Skip to main content

 Professional steam cleaning uses high-temperature steam to penetrate deep into fabric fibres, killing bacteria and mould at a level that surface cleaning cannot reach.
 Commercial extraction equipment removes the contaminated material from the carpet and upholstery rather than leaving it to dry in place.
 The result is a genuinely clean interior, free from the organic material that causes persistent odours.

 Total Cleaning Melbourne’s car interior steam cleaning service covers seats, carpet, floor mats, boot, and all interior surfaces, using professional-grade equipment and appropriate products for each surface type.
+For vehicles with severe contamination, the service can be combined with carpet steam cleaning techniques adapted for the vehicle environment to ensure thorough treatment of heavily soiled carpet areas.

 Q: Why does my car smell worse in summer?